$100 voucher for NSW residents: How to nab yours

 How can I make the most of this scheme?

 The easiest way is to hone in on dining packages or entertainment venues that cost around $25 per head.
-Subject to the list of eligible businesses, this could include:
+These are some of the products currently included in the promotion.

-- Sydney Tower Eye entry: $31 per person
+- Madame Tussauds Sydney Ticket: $26 per person

 Sort out your entire day (or weekend) itinerary with all the latest Australia travel deals.